 Check out these Quad Cities favorite summer ice cream shops:

-It’s going to be a Red, White, and Blue weekend in the Quad Cities.
+It’s going to be a Red, White, and Blue week in the Quad Cities.
 There is a plethora of activities to put you in the patriotic mood.
 Here is a list of fireworks!